 Editing a workflow involves two types of actions:

-- Design the flow of tasks, including adding or deleting tasks, and connecting loose tasks.
+- Design the flow of tasks, including adding, deleting, or cloning tasks, and connecting loose tasks.

 - Configure task parameters.

 If a template perfectly fits your requirements, you may only need to configure parameters for tasks.

 Zuora recommends that you go through the list of workflow templates to see if you can find one that meets your requirements.
 Consider creating a blank workflow only when there are no templates that can be used.

 You can perform these actions to a workflow: